ouravantgarde/red-rainbow/competitors.md

 If Avnlyla has more than 3 buffs, CH2O will occasionally attempt to %%at**Contemn**++% her with a dark pink slash.
 This will apply a special debuff that removes a buff Avnlyla has every second, each time healing CH2O for 5% of its max health, while removing 10% of Avnlyla's current health, which lasts 7 seconds.
 All of its cutting attacks cause %%db**Veinspasm**++%, removing a stamina charge for 5 seconds and causing any damage taken to cause a 7 normal DPS DoT effect for 5 seconds.

 Very rarely, a chance that increases as Avnlyla kills enemies, CH2O will crawl out of its pocket dimension, bringing with it sludge that leaks out to the floor and applies %%db**Viral Stability**++%(see Phosphenes/Migraines).
 It will quickly throw a red light into the air before immediately leaving the arena.
 This will bloom into %%at**Vice in Vanitas**++%, a hypnotic symbol that floats in the air.
 Looking at **Vice in Vanitas** will expose you to its desire, and if it has been visible in *any* way for more than 3 seconds total since spawning in Avnlyla will will be considered fully exposed.
-Afterwards, **Vice in Vanitas** will apply one stack of the debuff %%db**Death Fantasy**++%.
-A stack is gained whenever it is observed, with a half second of immunity. **Death Fantasy** builds up over course of 15 seconds to consume one stack, which deals 30 heavy damage + 5% of Avnlyla's missing health as damage.
+Afterwards, **Vice in Vanitas** will apply one stack of the debuff %%db**Death Wish**++%.
+A stack is gained whenever it is observed, with a half second of immunity. **Death Wish** builds up over course of 15 seconds to consume one stack, which deals 30 heavy damage + 5% of Avnlyla's missing health as damage.
 This affect causes time to slow down before rapidly speeding up, then going back down to normal over the course of 3 seconds.
-This will continue to happen every 20 seconds until all **Death Fantasy** stacks have been used, however in practice it will happen every 15 seconds due to the gamespeed.
+This will continue to happen every 20 seconds until all **Death Wish** stacks have been used, however in practice it will happen every 15 seconds due to the gamespeed.

 %-se\[-\] **Visuals & Lore**

 CH2O is a slender, ghostly humanoid apparition composed of deep messes of reds and blacks, like a distorted impression of gore.
 On its head it wears a solid bright red mask, which has a half circle smile on the lower half in the form of a darkened depression, and no other details on the upper half.
 The mask leads into a notable crescent-esque shape that extends above the head, making the mask somewhat teardrop shaped.
 It has no concern for its orientation, and fades in and out as if it was going behind something, even when nothing is there to go behind.
 It has no weapons, and it simply manifests sharpness in the air using its hands.
 These create large crimson or pink slashes, which it often does with unnatural laughter.

 When creating **Vice in Vanitas**, it will fade in with a large amount of void sludge, seemingly the same rapture byproduct that makes Phosphenes.
 Vice in Vanitas itself is seemingly a hypnotic, corrupting hallucination or object that floats in the air, cracking and bleeding into the sightlines and skybox around it.
 It is is not depicting flowers.
 Exposure to Death Fantasy causes the world to seem blurry and hall of mirrors, and time to pulsate.
-The blurriness also comes in the 5 seconds leading up to Death Fantasy consuming itself.
-A stack of Death Fantasy being gained turns the skybox solid red for a split second.
+The blurriness also comes in the 5 seconds leading up to Death Wish consuming itself.
+A stack of Death Wish being gained turns the skybox solid red for a split second.

 CH2O's are like servants to Caroline, and are likely intended apparitions from her dominion over the noosphere.
 When not sleeping or acting out Caroline's will, they seem to enjoy suffering and death in the things around them.
 Vice in Vanitas is these desires turned into a visual form imposed upon reality.
 The word vanitas refers to art that depicts the transience of life and the futility of pleasure outside of faith, vice here implies a corruption of this.